19 Top-Rated Attractions & Things to Do in Cartagena, Colombia

 Many travelers ask about the safety of Cartagena.
 The walled city is regarded as one of the safest areas of Colombia, and you are unlikely to experience any problems wandering around here in the day or even late into the evening.
 The streets have a relaxed feel, and police can be seen around this area of the city keeping an eye on activities.

 The walled city is also the most popular place to stay, and you can find some incredibly beautiful luxury hotels in this area of Cartagena.

-2. Take a Romantic Horse-Drawn Carriage Ride in Cartagena
+2. Take a Romantic Horse-Drawn Carriage Ride

 Although it may seem cliché, a horse-drawn carriage ride through the colonial walled city is one of the most popular things to do in Cartagena.
 Horses seem to outnumber cars in the old city, and the clip-clock sound of horse hooves can be heard as you walk down almost any street.